e-gov/TARA-Doku/TechnicalSpecification.md

 - the obligation to only use the service for the intended purpose, including to only use the test service for testing, not for authentication
 -	consent with the service level agreement (SLA)
 - the proposal of the client application identifier – `client_id`, based on the OpenID Connect protocol
--	the redirect-URL of the test version of the client application, based on the OpenID Connect protocol
+- the redirect-URL of the test version of the client application, based on the OpenID Connect protocol.
+Only HTTPS protocol is allowed.
+URL fragment part (`#` character and characters following it) is not allowed.
-- the redirect-URL of the test version of the client application for the situations in which the user would like to terminate the authentication process
 - the authentication method or methods which the institution intends to use
 -	the contact details of the person responsible of the client application (e-mail address, telephone, personal identification code).